Munklar/Partridge-Puzzle/README.md

 And it turns out that that sum equals [ N x (N+1) / 2 ]^2

-That's pretty interesting since it raises the possibility that all those tiles could be arranged to fit inside a square whose length and width are N x (N+1)/2.
+That's pretty interesting: the sum is expressed as a term (i.e., "N X (N+1)/2") that is *squared* and that raises the possibility that all those tiles could be arranged to fit inside a square that is N x (N+1)/2 units on each side.
 OK, but a quick look reveals that for small values of N (e.g., 2 or 3) you can't actually make the tiling work.
 So what is the smallest value of N where it *does* work?
-That minimal value is called the "Partridge Number" and here are some links that talk about it in great depth:
+That minimum value is called the "Partridge Number" and here are the only links I've been able to find that discuss it:

 http://www2.stetson.edu/~efriedma/papers/partridge.pdf